-This is the third in a series of blog posts that focuses on diverse stakeholder perspectives on the AB degree.
+This is the fifth in a series of blog posts that focuses on diverse stakeholder perspectives on the AB degree.
 The perspectives we are sharing represent the following groups: community college personnel, students, university personnel, employers, and state policy leaders.

-- Panke, J., Rudd, C., Bennet, S., & Bragg, D. (2012).
+- Makela, J., Rudd, C., Bennet, S., & Bragg, D. (2012).
 Investigating applied baccalaureate degree pathways in technitian education: Technical report.
 Champaign, IL: Office of Community College Research and Leadership, University of Illinois at Urbana-Champaign.
 Retrieved from http://occrl.illinois.edu/files/Projects/nsf_ab/NSF-AB-Tech-Report-2012.pdf

 - Townsend, B. K., Bragg, D. D., & Ruud, C. M. (2009).
-Development of the applied baccalaureate.
+Development of the Applied Baccalaureate.
 Community College Journal of Research and Practice, 33(9), 686–705. doi:10.1080/10668920902983601

 Maria Claudia Soler is a PhD student in the Education Policy, Organization and Leadership program at University of Illinois at Urbana-Champaign and a Graduate Research Assistant for OCCRL.
 She can be reached at firstname.lastname@example.org

 Debra Bragg, OCCRL director and Gutsgell Endowed professor at Illinois, researches the transition to college by youth and adults, especially student populations that have not attended college historically.